gitchomik/sysbus/README.md

 ## The sysbus interface

-By browsing the sources made available by Orange [here] (http://opensource.orange.com/), we can establish that the Liveboxes since version 2 use a middleware developed by [SoftAtHome] ( http://www.softathome.com) and a home datamodel engine named "pcb".
+By browsing the sources made available by Orange [here](http://opensource.orange.com/), we can establish that the Liveboxes since version 2 use a middleware developed by [SoftAtHome](http://www.softathome.com) and a home datamodel engine named "pcb".

-Unfortunately I have not found any Internet references to this proprietary technology, or it is embedded among all the [meanings] (https://fr.wikipedia.org/wiki/PCB) of the acronym, including _Printed Circuit Board_ .
+Unfortunately I have not found any Internet references to this proprietary technology, or it is embedded among all the [meanings(https://fr.wikipedia.org/wiki/PCB) of the acronym, including _Printed Circuit Board_ .
 Orange and his friend SoftAtHome therefore offer a treasure hunt and puzzles.

 This internal datamodel communicates with the outside via an HTTP interface and JSON named "sysbus".

-This interface is used by the administration interface [http: //livebox.home] or the [iOS] apps (https://itunes.apple.com/en/app/ma-livebox/id445573616? mt = 8) and [Android] (https://play.google.com/store/apps/details?id=com.orange.mylivebox.fr&hl=en).
+This interface is used by the administration interface [http: //livebox.home] or the apps [iOS](https://itunes.apple.com/en/app/ma-livebox/id445573616?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.orange.mylivebox.fr&hl=en).

 The principle is to send POST requests with a list of parameters in a JSON object, the return will be a JSON object containing the result of the request.